0CISC 3630 EW6 Fall 2025

 In order to receive disability-related academic accommodations students must first be registered with the Center for Student Disability Services.
 Students who have a documented disability or suspect they may have a disability are invited to set up an appointment with the Director of the Center for Student Disability Services, Ms. Valerie Stewart-Lovell at 718-951-5538.
 If you have already registered with the Center for Student Disability Services, please provide your professor with the course accommodation form and discuss your specific accommodation with him/her.

 Bring up topics to discuss in class.
 I would like to have discussions about various Multimedia topics.
-Please look at computer magazines or visit computer related web sites for things of interest.
-Some good sites are:
+Please look at computer news sites to bring up timely news.

 Useful HTML5 Links

-You will need a Dropbox account.
-If you do not have a Dropbox account please use the following link (it a referal link for my account).
+You will need a Dropbox account for the class.
 Create a folder titled Last,First and CISC 3630.
 So if your name is John Doe make a folder called: Doe, John CISC 3630.
 Once the folder has been created, please Invite me (right click the folder and select Share (Share with Dropbox)) to the folder with my Dropbox email address of dropbox@lawrencegoetz.com

 Multimedia History